Coderinsightmaven/password-generator/README.md

 # password-generator
-This is used to generate passwords based on the users input of how many characters they want and wether they want letters and symbols to be included.
+This page is used to generate a password using Numbers, Upper Case, Lower Case, and specialCharacters.

+## Link to github pages